 All authors must disclose any commercial affiliations or consultancies, stock or equity interests, or patent-licensing arrangements that could be considered a conflict of interest regarding the submitted manuscript.
 All conflicts of interest and sources of funding should be included in the Acknowledgments section of the manuscript.
 We use text mining of the Acknowledgments to identify funding data for deposition with CrossRef and information sharing with funders.
 Therefore, it is important to use full, accurate agency names and grant numbers.

-Manuscripts invited to resubmit must be formatted according to journal guidelines.
-General guidelines for research manuscripts are included below.
+Manuscripts invited to resubmit must be formatted according to all journal guidelines.
+General guidelines are included below.
 Detailed guidelines on figure and character limits based on article type can be found in our Manuscript types section.
 Authors should provide high-resolution individual figure files when they resubmit their revised manuscripts.

 Source Data consist of fully uncropped and unprocessed images for each gel/blot displayed in the main and supplemental figures.
 Files should be submitted using the Figure Source Data option in the manuscript submission system and should not be included as Supplemental Figure files.
 Authors should provide one Source Data file for each figure that contains gels and/or blots.
 File names for Source Data figures should be alphanumeric without any spaces or special characters (i.e., SourceDataF#, where F# refers to the associated main figure number or SourceDataFS# for those associated with Supplementary figures).
 The lanes of the gels/blots should be labeled as they are in the associated figure, the place where cropping was applied should be marked (with a box), and molecular weight/size standards should be labeled wherever possible.